0

 ✧⋄⋆⋅⋆⋄✧

-Ref.
-6850 (and related 4440 / 4453), Elgin 27 jewel model “C”, all-stainless steel case
+Refs.
+6850, 4440, and 4453, Elgin 27 jewel model “C”, all-stainless steel case

 Notes: 33 mm diameter all stainless steel case, made by Star Watch Case Co. of Michigan (ref.
 6850) or I.D.
 Watch Case Co. of New York (ref.
 4453); wholesale catalogs also reference case 4440 for these watches.
+The case design of 4453 is very similar in appearance to the “N” model ref.
+4454.
 Marketed as Elgin’s Thin-Thin “C” line of all-stainless 27 jewel watches, significantly more expensive than the “A” models (ref.
 6853).
-Ref.
-6850.1 and 6850.2 have two of the most distinctive dials in the entire 27 jewel line.
-The “C” model has also been seen with a Masonic dial, presumably a custom order by Freemason groups.
+These include some of the most distinctive dials in the entire 27 jewel line, including the stylized hour markers on refs.
+6850.1 and 6850.2, and the dark navy blue dial on 4453.4 which is similar to the ref.
+4453.3.
 A dial similar to 6850.2 but with gold markers was used with Elgin’s 27 jewel model “K” (ref.
 4447.2).
 Watches with case refs.
 4440, 4453, and 6850 follow the same numbering system (4440.1, 4453.1, 6850.1, etc.), with the 4 digit case number first, followed by a period, and the last number identifying the dial.
+See our YouTube video discussing these watches.

 ✧⋄⋆⋅⋆⋄✧

-Ref.
-6851 (and related 4441), Elgin 27 jewel “D” model, 10k rolled gold plate case
+Refs.
+6851 and 4441, Elgin 27 jewel “D” model, 10k rolled gold plate case

 Notes: 33 mm diameter case ref.
 6851 with 10k rolled gold plate case made by Star Watch Case Co. of Michigan.
 Wholesale catalogs indicate that case ref.
 4441 was also used with these models.
 Marketed as Elgin’s 27 jewel Thinline or Thin-Thin model “D”.
 Ref.
 6851.2 is the most commonly encountered of this type.
 Ref.
 6851.1 appears often in Elgin advertising, but much less frequently in real life.
 The dial on ref.
 6851.3 is very similar to ref.
 6852.2, and is often are seen with radium toning from the luminous paint used on the hands.
 Watches with case refs.
 4441 and 6851 follow the same numbering system (4441.1, 6851.1, etc.), with the 4 digit case number first, followed by a period, and the last number identifying the dial.
+See our YouTube video discussing these watches.

 ✧⋄⋆⋅⋆⋄✧

-Ref.
-6852 (and related 4442), Elgin 27 jewel “B” and “P”, 10k rolled gold plate bezel, stainless steel back
+Refs.
+6852 and 4442, Elgin 27 jewel models “B”, “P”, and “S”, 10k rolled gold plate bezel, stainless steel back

 ✧⋄⋆⋅⋆⋄✧

-Ref.
-6853 (and related 4443 / 4449), Elgin 27 jewel models “A” and “M”, all-stainless steel case
+Refs.
+6853, 4443, and 4449, Elgin 27 jewel models “A” and “M”, all-stainless steel case

 Notes: Substantial 33.4 mm diameter case, all stainless steel, made by Star Watch Case Co. of Michigan.
 Ref.
 6853 is the most common case type for 27 jewel Elgins.
 These were the least expensive 27 jewel Elgins, although they still cost around a week’s wages for the average American worker in 1960.
 Most versions were advertised as the Thinline or Thin-Thin “A”.